Erasmus+ Funding for School Student Mobilities in Spain

 Can we organise a trip without Erasmus+ funding?

 Yes — all EUTA student programmes are available to self-funded groups.
-Many schools organise trips through their own budgets or other funding sources.
-See our student programmes for pricing and availability.
+Many schools organise trips through their own budgets, parent contributions, or other funding sources.
+See student programmes for pricing and availability.

 Our Student Programmes

-Tell us about your group and we’ll design a programme tailored to your students’ age, level, and learning goals.
+Tell us about your group and we’ll design a programme tailored to your students’ age, level, and learning goals — and prepare every document your school needs for the Erasmus+ application.